-► AACN Certification Corporation (CCRN)
+- ► AACN Certification Corporation (CCRN) - Certification for Adult Critical Care Nurses (4 credits) - Certification for Neonatal Critical Care Nurse (4 credits) - Certification for Pediatric Critical Care Nurses (4 credits)

-- ➤ Certification for Adult Critical Care Nurses (4 credits) - ► Certification for Neonatal Critical Care Nurse (4 credits) - Certification for Pediatric Critical Care Nurses (4 credits) Two additional nursing elective credits will be awarded to students for each additional CCRN certification (adult, pediatric, neonatal).
-That is, the student will be awarded 4 credits for the first certification and 2 credits - ► Certification for Progressive Care Nurses (PCCN) (3 credits)
+Two additional nursing elective credits will be awarded to students for each additional CCRN certification (adult, pediatric, neonatal).
+That is, the student will be awarded 4 credits for the first certification and 2 credits for each subsequent certification.